 Overall, the North East and Yorkshire offer the cheapest energy prices, while South Scotland, the North West, and the East Midlands also offer excellent value for money.

 According to those same Ofgem figures quoted earlier, the average cost of gas in the UK comes out to around £664 per year, while the average price of electricity is slightly higher, at around £666 per year producing a combined figure of £1,330 for both fuels.

 Electricity is supplied through energy suppliers and Distribution Network Operators (DNOs).
 There are 14 DNOs, each of which serves one of the 14 geographically defined regions of the UK.
-Energy suppliers will use these DNOs to provide customers with electricity, and while each network sets prices, there are regulations to stop overcharging, as this would lead to electricity prices per kWh rising for the customer.
+Energy suppliers will use these DNOs to provide customers with electricity, and while each network sets prices, there are regulations to prevent overcharging and stop electricity prices per kWh rising unnecessarily for the consumer.